smichaelonline/ttt-weekend/README.md

   //     because that square is already taken.
 Also, if `winner` is not `null`
   //     immediately `return` because the game is over.

+  //* this step we're only creating return statements for two events: One is if the winner value is 1(x) or -1(o), we will return nothing.
+The other event is if there is a value in the sqidx (other player can't access the square and override the value) ex.
+[1, null, null, null, null, null, null, null, null]

+  we're setting this up so that in these two events nothing will happen.

   // 6e) Update the `board` array at the `sqIdx` with the current value of
   //     `turn`.